 Designed as a support for Indigenous teens and youth, Mind Medicine is an early intervention program that supports mental wellness through teachings grounded in Acceptance and Commitment Therapy, mindfulness and Indigenous cultural practices.
 Facilitators integrate cultural knowledge, storytelling and community strengths throughout the sessions to create a space where young people feel seen, respected and supported.

-Organizations interested in delivering Mind Medicine can request an exploratory meeting.
+Organizations interested in delivering Mind Medicine can request an exploratory meeting by completing an inquiry form.

 Our youth support and development programs are offered in the regions listed below.
 Select a region below to learn more and receive next steps.